-Brazil has adapted its regulatory framework to remote work through an ordinance that allowed municipalities to carry remote medical assessments and amendments to its labour code to acknowledge remote work hours.
-However, Brazil has not adapted its regulatory framework to platform work.
+Brazil has adapted its regulatory framework to remote work through an ordinance that allowed municipalities to carry remote medical assessments, amendments to its labor code to acknowledge remote work hours and a new law that consider remote work as an alternative labor measure.
+Brazil adapted its regulatory framework to platform work through setting a new insurance system for gig workers on both the company and national level.

-Thus, Brazil receives a score of 0.
+Thus, Brazil receives a score of +1.